Tom Brady Mulls Eventual Retirement, Shuts Down Rumored Rift With Bill Belichick

 “I’ve been playing sports long enough [to know] everyone comes from something different, and I think showing respect for everybody, in a locker room, with a team of guys trying to go in the same direction – you better have that empathy for everybody.
 That’s what sports are about.”

-And On That Supposed Rift With Bill Bilicheck
+And On That Supposed Rift With Bill Belichick

-Back in January, ESPN reported on a supposed quarrel between Brady and his boss, Patriots head coach Bill Bilicheck.
-Brady admits that the two don’t always see eye-to-eye, which is probably true of every coach and athlete who has ever played any sport.
-But he also said he “loves” Bilicheck and called him a “mentor.”
+Back in January, ESPN reported on a supposed quarrel between Brady and his boss, Patriots head coach Bill Belichick.
+Brady admits that the two don’t always see eye to eye, which is probably true of every coach and athlete who has ever played any sport.
+But he also said he “loves” Belichick and called him a “mentor.”